simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 - **Third-Party Libraries**: Python's rich ecosystem of third-party libraries includes security-focused modules.
 Integrating these libraries into scripts can enhance security without reinventing the wheel.

-The open-source nature of Python ensures that security vulnerabilities are promptly identified and addressed, making it a reliable choice for security-conscious administrators.
-For comprehensive insights into secure Python coding, refer to the [official Python security documentation](https://docs.python.org/3/library/security.html).

 #### Bash: Vigilance Required

 **Bash**, while less secure by design, can be fortified through meticulous scripting practices and adherence to Linux security guidelines.
 Here's how to enhance Bash's security: